 - Motivated to seize the opportunities of this fellowship, become an active member of the fellow community and take initiative.

 Eligibility and Selection:

-To begin the application process please send a cover letter, your resume, and a writing sample of 2-3 pages (ideally op-ed style and related to international affairs) to firstname.lastname@example.org, with the heading Regional Fellowship – Latin America Application.
+To begin the application process please send a cover letter, resume, and writing sample of 2-3 pages (ideally op-ed style and related to international affairs) to firstname.lastname@example.org, with the heading Regional Fellowship - Latin America Application.

 Applications are due by November 1st, 2016, with the program beginning on February 1st, 2017.